theintern/intern/docs/writing_tests.md

 });
 ```

-The benchmark interface also supports two additionl lifecycle methods, `beforeEachLoop` and `afterEachLoop`.
+The benchmark interface also supports two additional lifecycle methods, `beforeEachLoop` and `afterEachLoop`.
 The test lifecycle for a benchmark test is a bit different than for other types of test.
 A single benchmark test involves running a test function many times in succession.
 The total of all of these runs is the “test”, and this is what the standard `beforeEach` and `afterEach` callbacks run before and after.
 The `beforeEachLoop` and `afterEachLoop` run before and after each call of the test function in a run.

 > ⚠️  Note that because of limitations in Benchmark.js, `beforeEachLoop` and `afterEachLoop` _must_ be synchronous, and cannot be wrapped in `async`.